google/googletest/docs/faq.md

     list of the constructor.
 (Early versions of `gcc` doesn't force you to initialize the const member.
 It's a bug that has been fixed in `gcc 4`.)

-## Why does ASSERT_DEATH complain about previous threads that were already joined?

-With the Linux pthread library, there is no turning back once you cross the line from a single thread to multiple threads.
-The first time you create a thread, a manager thread is created in addition, so you get 3, not 2, threads.
-Later when the thread you create joins the main thread, the thread count decrements by 1, but the manager thread will never be killed, so you still have 2 threads, which means you cannot safely run a death test.

-The new NPTL thread library doesn't suffer from this problem, as it doesn't create a manager thread.
-However, if you don't control which machine your test runs on, you shouldn't depend on this.

 ## Why does GoogleTest require the entire test suite, instead of individual tests, to be named `*DeathTest` when it uses `ASSERT_DEATH`?

 GoogleTest does not interleave tests from different test suites.
 That is, it